ardalis/AspNetCoreLabs/Middleware/instructions.md

 }
 ```

-1. Run the app now and set the culture via the query string, e.g. http://localhost/?culture=no
+1. Run the app now and set the culture via the query string, e.g. http://localhost/?culture=no or ?cultuer=it

 ## Move the middleware to its own type